Zero-based budgeting: Use in the Chinese public sector

+Practical reforms

 Two notable reforms to the ZBB process include having departments submit budget requests and the use of sunset legislation.
 Budget requests reflect a cut of a certain percentage, the current level of spending, and an increase of a certain percentage.
 This allows the opportunity of trading between departments of the funding of a lower priority of one department to a higher priority of another.
 Sunset legislation places certain programs implemented or that are currently being funded under review to determine efficiency, effectiveness and necessity.

 Use in the private sector

 Carlos Brito, a protégé of Jorge Paulo Lemann, "brought to Anheuser-Busch the concept of zero-based budgeting" at Anheuser-Busch InBev as early as in the 1990s.

 3G Capital has become successful using ZBB within their company.
-They employed similar cost management concepts in their next acquisitions: Burger King, Tim Hortons, Heinz, Kraft Foods, and Popeyes Louisiana Kitchen.
+They employed similar cost management concepts in their subsequent acquisitions: Burger King, Tim Hortons, Heinz, Kraft Foods, and Popeyes Louisiana Kitchen.
 It triggered measures as drastic as cutting hundreds of management jobs and jettisoning corporate jets, to as simple as requiring employees to ask to make photocopies.
 This might have continued the subjective notion that the budgeting style is a fix-all for businesses trying to lighten the load of a new company.
 Following the 2015 merger of Kraft and Heinz, some analysts and former employees blamed 3G Capital's use of ZBB for the company's poor performance.